obsidiansystems/avalanche-wallet-cli/docs/qa-guide.md

 cli/cli.js get-balance
 ```

-You should have at least 10,000,000.
-Also note this value down, we'll be
+You should have at least 10,000,000 nAVAX.
+Also note this value down,
-checking it later.
+we'll be checking it later.

 ```bash
 export P_CHAIN_ADDRESS=$(cli/cli.js get-new-receive-address --chain P)